otutuhq/otutu-website/README.md

-# AstroFlow - Logistics & Manufacturing Website Template
+# OTUTU - Logistics & Manufacturing Website Template

 A modern, professional Astro.js template for logistics, manufacturing, and supply chain companies.
 Built with React, Tailwind CSS, and TypeScript.